 Support for young people with a disability or long-term health needs usually transfers from children's services to adult services when a young person reaches 18.
 Transition is the name used for this process and can be applied particularly to social care but also health services.

 How transition works

 As a young person approaches adulthood, children services will consider whether the young person will require support once they become 18.
-Information about the young person will be shared with adult services and in particular the Transitions Team.
+Information about the young person will be shared with adult services and, the Transition Team.
 The young person and their carers will receive support and possibly an assessment to assist in developing transition plans.

-The Transitions Team will be involved in deciding whether the young person will be eligible to receive social care support from adult services.
+The Transition Team will assess to determine whether the young person will be eligible to receive social care support from adult services.
 If the young person is not eligible, the team will advise of other local services and agencies that may be able to assist.